bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 stages.
 Feedback should be acted upon for the next delivery as all checks must pass.

+> The BBC has a contractual right to evaluate and test each Deliverable in accordance with the Acceptance Tests (to be agreed with the supplier and based on the Game Delivery Definitions outlined below) to determine whether Acceptance can be given, which may trigger any payment due in relation to the tested Deliverable.

 ## Prototype

 > A working Prototype game delivery has functional gameplay elements and